 For those who like to visit traditional pubs, then former blacksmiths The Auld Smiddy Inn in is for you.
 Serving real ales local to Perthshire, this cosy inn is known for its traditional Scottish fare such as Haggis, Neeps and Tatties and fresh seafood.

-If you are planning on seeing a show at the theatre, make sure you stop off at its wonderful restaurant and café.
-Set against a beautiful backdrop, the chef uses local produce to create signature menus dedicated to each play; a truly theatrical pre-show meal!
+If you are planning on seeing a show at the theatre, make sure you stop off at its wonderful café.
+Set against a beautiful backdrop, there are lite bites, fresh bakes and cakes made locally; a truly theatrical pre-show snack!

 Pitlochry is the ideal Scottish location for those who want it all: culture, art, history and adventure.